logo for nutrition-and-you.com

 Selection and storage

-Dried or ground sage herb can also available in the markets.
-Look for authentic sources from organically grown herb.
-Fresh leaves used in marinades should be flavorful and devoid of blemishes, mold and wilt.
+Dried, as well as the ground (powder), the sage herb can also be available in herbal stores.
+Look for authentic sources from the organically grown sage.
+Fresh leaves to be used in marinades should be flavorful and devoid of blemishes, mold, and wilt.

-Store fresh herb in plastic bags in cool compartment of home refrigerator.
-Dried sage should be kept in an air tight container and placed in a cool, dark and dry place where it will keep fresh for several months.
+Store fresh herbs in plastic bags placed inside the refrigerator.
+Dried sage should be kept in an air-tight container and put in a cool, dark, and dry place where it may stay fresh for several months.

 Culinary uses

-Sage leaves, in general, are harvested before flowering for culinary purposes.
-Discard tough stems and fibers before use in recipes.
+Sage leaves, in general, are harvested just before the flowering stage for culinary purposes.
+Discard tough stems and fibers before using them in recipes.
 Wash in cold water to remove soil and sand.
-Gently pat dry using soft cloth.
+Gently pat dry using a soft cloth.

-Sage herb is common ingredient in Greek, Italian and Balkan cuisine.
+Sage herb is one of the common ingredients in Greek, Italian, and Balkan cuisine.

 Here are some serving tips: